tomrist/cs5342-fall2025/README.md

 out of the class if you skip lectures and won't be prepared for homeworks.
 We will make slides available, but do not plan to record lectures.

-Participation scores will be based on contributing questions ahead of guest lectures, as well as contributing to in-class discussions.
+Participation scores will be based on regular participation in class discussions, contributing blurbs about guest lectures, and by peer review on group project contributions.